Just starting our story? Make sure you've read Chapter 1, Briar Rose, here. Follow it up with Chapter 2, Glass Rose, here.

 But they never got the chance.
 Revenge is a dish best served with a 5% compounding annual interest.

 Madeline and Elizabeth got married the very next day.
 They found the little man; turns out, Elizabeth knew him.
-He was magical, and could indeed turn straw into gold, but he was also a sloppy drunk who liked to brag about his exploits trying to make women do as he wishes by making them guess his name.
+He was magical, and could indeed turn straw into gold, but he was also a sloppy drunk who liked to brag about his exploits trying to make women do as he wished by making them guess his name.
 They walked into Ye Olde Tavern, found him half-passed-out, and both screamed, “RUMPLESTILTSKIN!”

 “OH SHIT DAMMIT FUCK A DUCK WHO--oh.
 It’s you two.
 What do you want?” he asked as he came to.